Evgeny Kuznetsov asked for more responsibility. He’s getting it — and producing.

 He played 8:22 in the third period Thursday night, second-most on the team behind captain Alex Ovechkin.
 He also took the game’s final faceoff with 3.6 seconds left in the team’s defensive zone with a one-goal lead — an indicator of Laviolette’s heightened trust level.

 “Coach trust me more right now and he give me some opportunities that I’ve been asking for and he give me chances,” Kuznetsov said.
-“So far I hope that I do everything he wants … if you’re gonna play better every day coach will give you more time for sure and I thank (him) for that."
+“So far I hope that I do everything he wants … if you’re gonna play better every day coach will give you more time for sure and I thank [him] for that."

 Kuznetsov is one of the four Caps players — including Ovechkin, Dmitry Orlov and Ilya Samsonov — who missed a significant amount of time early in the season because of coronavirus protocols.
 Kuznetsov was off the ice from Jan.
 20 to Feb.
 8 and missed eight games.